 Deltas, rivers, lakes and coastlines in Asia are home to hundreds of millions of people and support abundant and unique nature.
-Wetlands in these landscapes form natural buffers against impacts of sea level rise, floods and storms, and are vital for water and food security and local livelihoods.
-But rapid urbanization and economic growth are coupled with increasingly devastating impacts from ecosystem degradation and climate change.
+But rapid urbanisation and economic growth are coupled with increasingly devastating impacts from ecosystem degradation and climate change.
 Sadly this situation is exacerbated by the often single solution focused traditional response to water-mediated risks.
 We face the challenge to deliver water infrastructure that protects people while benefiting nature and society.

 Shift to integrated solutions

-Building with Nature solutions can accelerate adaptation, enhance water and food supply, livelihoods, carbon storage, biodiversity conservation and health.
+Building with Nature solutions have multiple benefits: they can accelerate adaptation, enhance water and food supply, livelihoods, carbon storage, biodiversity conservation and health.
 It represents a paradigm shift from minimising negative impacts to maximising positive benefits for society and nature.
-As a result, there is growing recognition for Building with Nature as a leading climate change adaptation strategy.

 We envision accelerating adaptation by:

-• Establish a Building with Nature Asia platform to mobilise public and private actors and support implementation and up-scaling in the convening countries through capacity building and awareness raising, facilitating knowledge development and exchange.
+- Establish a regional Building with Nature Asia programme to mobilise public and private actors and support implementation and up-scaling in the convening countries through capacity building and awareness raising, facilitating knowledge development and exchange.